7 minute read

 cert-manager-webhook 1/1 1 1 4m11s

-• Patch the certmanager deployment for allow resolv an external DNS (8.8.8.8)
+• Patch the certmanager deployment to allow resolving an external DNS (8.8.8.8)

-Due to the cert-manager deployment have the spec of dnsPolicy: ClusterFirst, can not reach an External DNS for perform the DNS Challenge and communicate with Lets Encrypt API (one of the reasons for deploy the cert-manager).
+Because the cert-manager deployment has the spec dnsPolicy: ClusterFirst, it cannot reach an external DNS to perform the DNS Challenge and communicate with the Let’s Encrypt API (one of the reasons for deploying cert-manager).

-For this reason, a patch for the Deployment of the cert-manager must to be performed:
+For this reason, a patch for the cert-manager Deployment must be applied:

 Original